Pay a Provincial Violation Ticket

 Paying a ticket in part or in full is considered pleading guilty to the violation described on the ticket.

-Pay with cheque or money order by mail.
+Pay with bank draft or money order by mail.
 Do not send cash.
 Include a copy of the front of the ticket with your payment – if you cannot provide a copy, include the following information:

 - The ticket number (located on the top right corner on the front of the ticket)